Need a lead generation website? Good news! You’re in the right place.

 Look for Digital Advertising Credits

 Just about every digital advertising network (e.g., Facebook, AdWords, Bing Ads) offers free advertising credits (usually from $50 to $100, but sometimes more).
-Often they’ll come with your web hosting (A Small Orange and Bluehost do that, for example).
+Often they’ll come with your web hosting (Bluehost does that, for example).

 It’s won’t be enough money to adequately test digital advertising for your brand, but it will allow you to learn some of the basics and start generating some traffic to test your shiny new lead generation platform.